captainion2119/captainion2119/README.md

 I'm just a Newbie Programmer and an Apprentice Graphic Designer with interests in a lot of languages and projects, but mainly in Minecraft plugin development and server management.

 • 🔭 Owner of UDU SMP Minecraft server, 🚧 OTHER PROJECTS IN PROGRESS 🚧.
-• 🌴 I’m currently in 12th Grade.
+• 🌴 I’m currently pursuing my degree in Computer Science - AI/ML @ BNMIT.
-• 💬 We can have convos about how minecraft servers work and any backend workings.
+• 💬 We can have convos about how minecraft servers work and any backend wizardry.
 • 📫 How to reach me: infinites999@gmail.com
 • ⛄️ Pronouns: He/Him
 • 🍪 Fun fact: I like 5318008 👀